 Does our ‘role’ (player/critic) it change how we see things, during our journey through whatever land, world or universe it takes place in, though?
 Well, a few years ago, when I was still an inexperienced gaming journalist, I’d have replied with a resounding “heck no!”.
 But today, my reply would be the exact opposite, and believe it or not, I’m fine with that.

-The reason I say this, is because I know for a fact that some reviewers are unable to enjoy a game 100%, if they have to write about it somewhere afterwards.
+The reason I say this is because I know for a fact that some reviewers are unable to enjoy a game 100% if they have to write about it somewhere afterward.
 Maybe because having to both play a game and do ‘post-processing’, it ends up feeling more like work than fun and… games.
 For reasons unknown, I have yet to experience that, even when reviewing a game that I wouldn’t even consider playing otherwise.

 One need not be in the mindset of a critic to play games to their fullest, exploring every nook and cranny however.
 Plenty who’d never even consider writing even a brief user review go all out, reaching for the sky and that glorious “now I’ve seen everything” accomplishment (and in some cases, achievement/trophy).
 The difference is that for them, everything outside of the main story is optional content that can be ignored, should they so desire.
 Not quite how it works for me and other reviewers, as we have to use the experience for more than a simple show of skill.

 At this point, it’s become rare for me to fire up an indie game – new and old alike – and play it without analyzing the content… to some extent.
 Now, some might call this a bad habit/idea, but believe it or not, I actually like playing [indie] games this way.
 Perhaps because it often gives me a greater appreciation for the work gone into making said game, than were I to simply treat it as interactive entertainment, not caring much post-fact.